 Christopher Fens began his teaching career in 2002 in Chesterfield County, Virginia where he was hired as the band director for Bailey Bridge Middle School.
 While director at BBMS, Christopher also served as the Assistant Director for the Manchester High School Lancer Bands which led to his appointment as Director of Bands at Manchester High School in 2015.
-Under his leadership, the bands at BBMS and MHS have received numerous superior ratings at state assessments and have won many awards at assessment competitions including being recognized as a Virginia Honor Band and multiple Blue Ribbon School of Excellence awards.
+Under his leadership, the bands at BBMS and MHS have received numerous superior ratings at state assessments and have won many awards at assessment competition events, including being recognized multiple times as a Virginia Honor Band and Blue-Ribbon School of Excellence in Performing Arts.

 Christopher held the position of conductor for the Chesterfield Community Band from January 2000 to December 2004.
 In January 2002, he was selected as the conductor of the Fredericksburg Concert Band and still holds that position today.
 In 2008, he was selected to be the Band Director for the American Legion Boys State held at Radford University and was nominated and inducted into the Phi Beta Mu International Bandmasters Fraternity in 2009.
 Christopher is currently a member of the Virginia Music Educators Association, NAFME: The National Association for Music Education, the Phi Kappa Lambda National Music Honor Society, and the American Legion.
 He is an active adjudicator, clinician, and guest conductor in all levels and has served throughout the state and along the east coast in these roles.

-Christopher currently resides in Chesterfield County with his wife Amy, and is the proud father of six wonderful children.
+Christopher currently resides in Chesterfield County with his wife, Amy, and is the proud father of 6 wonderful children.